Drowned Ammet: Plot

-Beginning with the birth of Alhammit Alhammitson, or Mitt, in South Dalemark.
-Mitt is a young child, his family are evicted from their farm.
+The story begins with the birth of Alhammit Alhammitson, or Mitt, in South Dalemark.
+Mitt is a young child and his family is evicted from their farm.
 The Earl Hadd is the cruel and tyrannical ruler of South Dalemark.
 The family moves to an unpleasant tenement in the city of Holand.
 Mitt's father joins the Free Holanders, a resistance against the Earl Hadd.
-Mitt's father disappears, maybe killed by the Earl's soldiers.
+Mitt's father disappears and is apparently killed by the Earl's soldiers.

 Mitt was convinced that three of the Free Holanders betrayed his father to the Earl's soldiers.
 Mitt is determined to take revenge.
 He joins the Free Holanders.
 Milda, Mitt's mother, marries Hobin.

-Mitt plans to assassinate the Earl Hadd.
-Mitt's attempt fails.
-The Earl is killed anyway by another assassin, a sniper.
+Mitt plans to assassinate the Earl Hadd, but his attempt fails.
+The Earl is killed by another assassin, a sniper.

 Ynen and Hildrida (Hildy) are brother and sister.
 Hildy is furious with her father.
 He betrothed her to Lithar, Lord of the Holy Islands, a complete stranger.
 After the assassination, the new Earl, Harl, refuses to break off her engagement.
 Hildy and Ynen decide to run away on a magnificent new boat, the Wind's Road.

 Having been seen during the old Earl's assassination, Mitt is suspected.
-He hides on a magnificent boat.
-The boat that Ynen and Hildy are running away on.
+He hides on a magnificent boat, the one that Ynen and Hildy are running away on.
 Mitt is a stowaway beneath deck.
 They are far out to sea by the time Mitt shows himself.
 He demands that they take him to the North, where he can be safe.
 The two siblings are uncooperative.
 Mitt threatens them with his gun, saying he will shoot them if he gets the chance.
 Hildy and Ynen agree to take him North because he has a gun.

 The three find, floating in the sea, a wheat figure of Poor Old Ammet.
 It had been thrown into the sea during a festival.
-This is considered good luck.
-They take the wheat figure on board.
-They lash it to the prow as a figurehead.
+They take the wheat figure on board and lash it to the prow as a figurehead.
 Mitt has a small wax figure of Poor Old Ammet's consort, Libby Beer, which they attach to the stern.